PedroOriani/make-me-a-pix-stone/README.md

 - Configure the Monitoring files according to your information: IP, ports, etc.
 - Open two terminals: in the first one, run the application with "dotnet run" and in the other, navigate to the "/pix/Monitoring" folder and run the command "docker compose up -d".
 - Access Grafana at localhost:3000.
+- Configure your dashboards according to your preferences.
 ```
 <h1>Load Test </h1>